Iago Aspas: Galicia

 Aspas represented Galicia in the region's first match for eight years, scoring in a 1–1 friendly draw with Venezuela on 20 May 2016.

 Personal life

-Aspas' older brother, Jonathan, was also a footballer.
-He too came through Celta's youth system.
-Their cousin, Aitor, represented smaller teams in their native region.
+Aspas' older brother, Jonathan, was also a footballer; he too came through Celta's youth system.
+Their cousins Aitor Aspas, Raúl Blanco and Adrián Cruz were also involved in the sport.

 Aspas has three children with his wife Jennifer Rueda, whom he married in June 2019.